PRIMARY HEALTH CARE CENTRE FEASIBILITY STUDY

 Site Location Investigation

-The team is currently reviewing site locations and properties suitable for a Community Primary Health Centre.
+The team reviewed site locations and properties suitable for a Community Primary Health Centre.
 The team has been looking at both empty unused land for a new building as well as existing buildings which could be renovated.
-The team has also been looking at District owned property as well as private property and has started inquiring into potential partnerships.
-The team is working towards at least two options; one with the Primary Health Centre being co-located with the Recreation Facility and the other being separate.
-For this reason, the team leading the Primary Health Centre continues to communicate with the Recreation Centre team to develop potentials.
-The Primary Health Centre team has started test fitting sites and evaluating their conduciveness to the project objectives.
+The team looked at District owned property as well as private property and inquired into potential partnerships.
+The team assessed the Primary Health Centre being co-located with the proposed new Recreation Centre however this has been recently ruled out as the Recreation Centre site at 8820 Jubilee Road (Arena site) is not large enough to include both facilities.

-UPDATE - The consultants with support from Council, have narrowed down site locations to 9600 Brown Street and 13609 Dickson Avenue.
-The consultants will be completing site design and costing for both locations and will complete a site comparison for council's consideration.
+The consultants with support from Council, narrowed down site locations to 9600 Brown Street and 13609 Dickson Avenue.
+The consultants completed site design and costing for both locations and a site comparison for council's consideration.

 Final Recommendations and Presentation